 As you know by now that the main role of the prostate is to make and squeeze the semen into the urethra canal and muscles the fluid out of the gland.
 So without a prostate, there’s no discharge!
 This often is mistaken as no erections or libido loss.
 As mentioned earlier, it’s a misconception!

-Similarly you will notice that your penis is no longer as erect as it used to be and seems not as eager.
+Similarly, you will notice that your penis is no longer as erect as it used to be and seems not as eager.
 Many older men find that their ejaculations are either powerless or the message to climax is not as strong as ever.
 Others discover that it takes longer to become erect again after intercourse.
-These changes are also normal (remember that prostate enlarges as men age).
+These changes are also normal (remember that the prostate enlarges as men age).
 Stresses (due to work, finances or love life, or even fear of being unable to have an erection) are very common causes of erection difficulties.
-With the anxiety about your sexual performance, it can be a major factor in reducing or preventing your capacity to have and sustain an erection.
+With anxiety about your sexual performance, it can be a major factor in reducing or preventing your capacity to have and sustain an erection.

 Declining Male Hormones

 The sex hormones, chemicals that help shape your love life, unfortunately decline with age.
 The testicles in the human are the production site of this hormone, testosterone, from the androgen group.
 This male hormone plays key roles in both health and well-being including enhanced libido, energy, immune function, and protection against osteoporosis.

 A lack of male hormones is an extremely rare cause of erection difficulties but decreasing testosterone levels can reduce his desire for sex.